Skip to main content

 Where teams get this wrong

 The common mistake is treating a fractional CMO like a consultant who writes a deck and leaves.
 That is not enough.
-SaaS companies need an operator who can make tradeoffs, set priorities, pressure-test the revenue story, manage the marketing rhythm, and help the team execute with more discipline.
+SaaS companies need an operator who can make tradeoffs, set priorities, pressure-test the revenue story, run the marketing rhythm, and help the team execute with more discipline.

 • Positioning audit: The company can explain who it serves, what pain it owns, why it wins, and why now in language that sales, marketing, product, and customers all recognize.